subhamitakanungo/Data-Analytics-Assignment/README.md

 # Data-Analytics-Assignment
-Please find the enclosed PPT wherein I have submitted the Q&amp;A related to Data and Big Data 1.Introduction to Data
+Please find the assignments related to 'Introduction to Data','Introduction to Data Analytics', 'Statistics','Linear Regression', and 'Two way Anova Test
+1.Introduction to Data